nate-adkins/nate-adkins.github.io/_projects/loopy.md

 toc_icon: "none"
 ---

+## Highlights
+- Published an [IROS 2023 Paper](https://arxiv.org/abs/2306.12629) on swarm robotics
+- Created a custom library for Dynamixel servo motors
+- Interfaced with microcontrollers in C and Python for sensor integration in ROS

 ## Meet Loopy

 Loopy is a swarm of 36 individual servo motors circularly connected in a chain.
 The servo motors are each controlled by a single independent agent in the swarm who has only one degree of freedom.